-There will be no less than two and no more than six examinations, each of equal weight.
 These examinations will include a number of "objective" questions (such as identification of authors, directors, titles, background information, quotations, etc.) so you must memorize some information to do well.
 There may also be "short answer" and "essay" questions on these examinations.
-Examinations will be scored numerically; the numerical average of these examinations will constitute your semester grade.
+Examinations will be scored numerically; the numerical average of these examinations will constitute you semester grade.
 There will be no statistical adjustment (i.e. "curve") applied to examination scores.
 You will be given an opportunity to see all examinations in class after they are graded, but I will keep all examinations.
-I will announce the high, median, and low grades of each examination so you can evaluate your progress in the class.
+I will announce the high, medium, and low grades of each examination so you can evaluate your progress in the class.
 There may be one outside paper in this class.